Basic Benefit: Evidence Based-Dossier Submission Process

 Evidence-Based Dossier Submission Process

 Upon taking office in January 2011, Governor Andrew M. Cuomo established the Medicaid Redesign Team (MRT) by executive order.
-The intent behind the MRT is to bring together experts and stakeholders from throughout the State to work cooperatively to reform the Medicaid system and reduce costs.
+The MRT brought together experts and stakeholders from throughout the State to work cooperatively to reform the Medicaid system and reduce costs.

 Evidence-Based Policy Review

 The Department is committed to ensuring that Medicaid members have access to clinically effective, cost effective and efficiently delivered services.
 To that end, the Department established a systematic process for making decisions about Medicaid benefits using the best available research evidence.
 The Evidence-Based Dossier Process is a way for those proposing a new Medicaid benefit for the Department's consideration to provide the Department with the best available research evidence to support the proposed benefit.